Join our mailing list

 A Refined Neoclassical 18th Century Chimneypiece with a Light and Elegant Design in Painted Timber

-A hand-painted panel after a Neoclassical design in the manner of Angelica Kaufmann is at centre of the frieze, depicting a cupid holding a thyrsus, playing together with two female figures, possibly Flora and Diana or simply two muses.
+The shelf with rounded corners is projecting over the foot blocks with a leaf-moulded edge above a drapery border.
+A hand-painted panel after a Neoclassical design by Angelica Kaufmann is at centre of the frieze, depicting a cupid holding a thyrsus, playing together with two allegorical female figures representing Tragedy and Comedy.
 The pilaster jambs with Corinthian capitals are headed by cornerblocks with painted panels depicting young dancing female figures.
-An almost identical timber chimneypiece was designed for the ante Dining Room in Bourdon House in Berkley Square, built in 1721–5.
-The Georgian architect is unknown, however the painted panels of the chimneypiece were attributed to Angelica Kauffmann.

 Height 55⅜in (140.5cm) width 69½in (176.5cm)